martinbojnansky/PV247/README.md

 - Bootstrap
 - Jest

-This app is dependant on https://pv247messaging.azurewebsites.net/api/.
+This app is dependant on https://pv247messaging.azurewebsites.net/api/ provided by Kentico.

 ## Demo
 See demo on: https://youtu.be/_mdnJyawxeI.